RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 * Sweep and mop the floors

 ## Payment
 Housing charges cover everything room, utilities except phone, and meal plan.<sup>8</sup> For non-residents, the meal plan costs the same if they cook, and it costs extra—as determined by the stewards—if the non-resident chooses not to cook.
-Billing is done once a semester through the Cornell Bursar.<sup>9</sup> Summer residents must pay the upcoming months' rents before they live here and will be billed each month, in addition to having a $200 incidental fee with the house.<sup>10</sup> This incidental fee will be returned in full at the end of a member's residence at Von Cramm minus any charges incurred during their residence as outlined in the Constitution.<sup>24</sup> Summer rent is determined by the following formula:
+Billing is done once a semester through the Cornell Bursar.<sup>9</sup> Summer residents must pay the upcoming months' rents before they live here and will be billed each month, in addition to having a $200 incidental fee with the house.<sup>10</sup> This incidental fee will be returned in full at the end of a member's residence at Von Cramm Hall minus any charges incurred during their residence as outlined in the Constitution.<sup>24</sup> Summer rent is determined by the following formula:
 (the current cost of living in a single for a semester) / (50-60) per week.<sup>11</sup> This is rate is for past, current, and future house members<sup>28</sup>; summer rent for non-house members<sup>28</sup> is this rate plus $20.
 Every house member is also required to pay a semesterly activity fee of $35.<sup>12</sup>

 ## Banquet
-At the Cramm, it is customary to have two big banquets, one at the end of each semester.
+At Redbud, it is customary to have two big banquets, one at the end of each semester.
 Alumni should be invited to both events.
 * Fall semester: The theme has traditionally been “thanksgiving” and it requires semi-formal attire
 * Spring semester: The theme of the banquet is usually decided by taking a vote in the beginning of the semester.
 The spring banquet doesn’t usually require formal attire.
 All members of the house are required to help with the preparation/cleanup of each banquet regardless of whether or not they choose to attend the event.

 ## Social Gatherings<sup>13</sup>
-It is expressly prohibited to hold private gatherings at the Cramm without the consent of 2/3 of house members.
+It is expressly prohibited to hold private gatherings at Von Cramm Hall without the consent of 2/3 of house members.
 Private gatherings are defined as gatherings that are explicitly exclusive of house members.
 Private gatherings may be held at the house.
 These must be hosted by one or more house members who are required to take responsibility for all guests at all times during the event.
 If the house member(s) responsible for hosting the event cannot take on the responsibility or delegate it to another house member, the event may be terminated by any house officer.

 ## House Meetings
 House members must attend every house meeting.
 If two house meetings in a row are missed, the secretary will inform the officers, and an intense interrogation will follow.<sup>14</sup> If a house member must miss a house meeting, he/she must inform the house secretary of this at least 48 hours before the meeting.

 ## Points
 Points are awarded on the following basis:
-* Living in the Cramm, and fulfilling responsibilities<sup>27</sup>: 25
+* Living in Von Cramm Hall, and fulfilling responsibilities<sup>27</sup>: 25
 * One semester on meal plan only<sup>15</sup>: 10
 * One semester living in a double room: 10
 * One semester living in a triple room<sup>16</sup>: 15